elingp/elingp/README.md

 I’m a tech consultant with a background in computer science, passionate about AI and building practical solutions.

-- 🤖 My main interest is in AI/ML & NLP, especially text summarization for the Indonesian language.
+- 🤖 My main interest is in AI/ML & NLP, especially Indonesian text summarization.
 - 🎓 I studied Computer Science at [Universitas Brawijaya](https://filkom.ub.ac.id).
 - 💼 I interned as a Software Developer at [Blibli](https://www.blibli.com/).
 - ✨ I’m a proud alumnus of several programs, including: